Growthy

 One Shopify bill is never one thing.
 The $79 monthly subscription rides alongside Shopify Payments processing fees, a Klaviyo app charge, three shipping label purchases, and maybe a Shopify Capital repayment.
 Most bookkeepers dump the whole stack into a single "Shopify expense" line and move on.
 That's how books rot.

 The real problem starts when Shopify deposits hit the bank.
 Shopify Payments sends you the net, not the gross.
 Your $3,000 sales day shows up as $2,847.92 in the bank.
 If you book that deposit as revenue, your fees never hit the P&L and your gross sales are wrong by 5%.
 Then add sales tax collected (a liability, not income), a Capital advance (a loan, not revenue), and the wheels come off.
-This guide shows the right way to split Shopify across your chart of accounts, with the pricing tiers ($29 Basic, $79, $299, $2,300+ Plus) and the eight edge cases that bite e-commerce sellers every quarter.
+This guide shows the right way to split Shopify across your chart of accounts.
+It covers the pricing tiers ($29 Basic, $79, $299, $2,300+ Plus) and the eight edge cases that bite e-commerce sellers every quarter.

 How do you categorize Shopify in QuickBooks?